In this article, I take a look at some of the best yanagiba knives on the market today.

 - Mass produced

-Masamoto is a famous knife brand in Japan with history dating back to the 1846.
+Masamoto is one of the most famous knife brands in Japan, with history dating back to 1846.
 They are based out of Tokyo, with their main store near the old Tsukiji fish market.

 If you are a professional, know what you are doing, and ready to splurge… then this may be the best yanagiba knife for you.